BugSwarm/bugswarm/bugswarm/common/README.md

 # Common Library
-Library of modules used throughout the BugSwarm toolset
+Library of modules used throughout the BugSwarm toolset.

 ## REST API Usage: